 What do I need to have in place to participate?
 Participants will need a computer and stable internet.

-Will I receive credit for this class?
+Will I receive credit for this course?
 This course is non-credit bearing and not part of a W&M degree or Certificate program and no W&M credential will be awarded upon completion.
 However, participants who successfully complete the course will have a W&M transcript indicating the non-credit course.

 What if I need to miss one of the ten sessions?
 We understand that participants are working professionals with many competing responsibilities.
 While all sessions are strongly encouraged, participants are able to miss one class and still earn a certificate.